Light, action and expression

 A metaphor for the best leadership

-And it occurred to me that I was perhaps watching – and was part of – a demonstration of, or metaphor for, some of the features of the best leadership: meticulously prepared so as to be precise in enactment and yet responsive, capitalising on the potential of technology and yet deeply human, collaborative and self-assured, responsive to what was emergent and yet clear on boundaries, sensitive to what lies beyond those boundaries and reflective of what is happening within them.
+It occurred to me that I was perhaps watching – and was part of – a demonstration of, or metaphor for, some of the features of the best leadership: meticulously prepared so as to be precise in enactment and yet sensitive in response, capitalising on the potential of technology and yet deeply human, both collaborative and independent, responsive to what was emergent and yet clear on boundaries, sensitive to what lay beyond those boundaries and reflective of what was happening within them.

 The show demonstrates the interdependence of illumination and human, and the need for thousands of lights and a hugely innovative multifaceted production, in order to create something unique as a product of the enthusiasm for collaboration that characterises McGregor’s work.